-The following types of contract clauses often require modification before the contract can be approved by Risk Management:
+The following types of contract clauses often require review and / or modification before the contract can be approved by Risk Management